 The parish is named for St. William of Vercelli.
 Born in 1085, St. William founded the great monastary of Monte Vergine in Italy.
 He was known as a builder and a man of intense prayer and sacrifice.

 St. William Parish was officially founded in 1953 by Fr.
 Joseph P. Strange.
-St. William Parish has had five pastors: Fr.
+St. William Parish has had six pastors: Fr.
 Strange, Fr.
 Reardon, Fr.
 Klink, Fr.
-Auby, and now Fr.
-Dulli.
+Auby, Fr.
+Dulli and now Fr.
+Leeser.